High Pass Treks in Nepal | Cho La, Thorong La, Larke La and More

 Acclimatization is not Optional

 High Pass Trek takes you over 5000 meters, like Larke La Pass at 5,106m in the Manaslu region.
-This means that your body needs time to adjust in thin air.
-Plan rest days, climb slowly and always listen to your body.
+This means that your body needs time to adjust to thin air.
+Plan rest days, climb slowly, and always listen to your body.

 Training Before the Trek is a Must